fema-ffrd/stormlit/README.md

 cdktf deploy <stack names>
 ```

-There are currently 5 stacks defined in the `main.py` file:
+There are currently 3 stacks defined in the `main.py` file:

-- `stormlit-development-network`: The base network infrastructure for the development environment.
+- `stormlit-<environment>-network`: The base network infrastructure for the environment.
 This includes the VPC, subnets, internet gateway, NAT gateway, elastic IPs, and security groups.
-- `stormlit-development-database`: The database infrastructure for the development environment.
+- `stormlit-<environment>-database`: The database infrastructure for the environment.
 This includes the RDS instance and secrets manager for the database credentials.
-- `stormlit-development-postgres-init`: The database initialization for the development environment.
-This stack must be deployed after the database stack from within the development VPC.
-We have set up a jump box for this purpose inside the development VPC.
-This stack will create the database schema.
-- `stormlit-development-application`: The application infrastructure for the development environment.
+- `stormlit-<environment>-application`: The application infrastructure for the environment.
 This includes the ECS cluster, IAM Roles, task definitions, services, and load balancer.
-- `stormlit-development-application-dev`: The development environment for the application.
-This stack will deploy the dev application container to the ECS cluster.

 To deploy this infrastructure, you must deploy the stacks in the following order:

-1. `stormlit-development-network`
+1. `stormlit-<environment>-network`
-2. `stormlit-development-database`
+2. `stormlit-<environment>-database`
-3. `stormlit-development-postgres-init` (from inside the VPC created by stack 1)
-4. `stormlit-development-application`
-5. `stormlit-development-application-dev` (only needed for the development environment, must include the `--ignore-missing-stack-dependencies` flag)
+   - After deploying the database stack, you must manually run the migration script to initialize the database.
+This can be done by running the following command:

+     ```
+     ./migration/migrate.sh
+     ```

+     Note that this script must be run from within the VPC that the database is deployed in.
+This can be done by SSHing into the bastion host and then SSHing into the database instance.

+     Note that you will need to modify this script to include the correct database endpoint, username, password, etc. Uncomment the commented out lines and replace the values with the correct values.

+3. `stormlit-<environment>-application`

 You can also test a deployment with `synth` during development: